visgl/deck.gl/docs/developer-guide/primitive-layers.md

 A choice to make is whether your WebGL primitives (draw calls) should be instanced, or use dynamic geometry:

-* **Instanced layer** - This is type of layer renders the same geometry many times.
-Usually the simplest way to go when creating layers that renders a lot of similar objects (think ScatterplotLayer, ArcLayers etc).
+* **Instanced layer** - This type of layer renders the same geometry many times.
+Usually the simplest way to go when creating a layer that renders a lot of similar objects (think ScatterplotLayer, ArcLayers etc).

 ```js
   /// examples/sample-layers/mesh-layer/mesh-layer.js